Air Force vs. San Diego State NCAA Football Odds, Plays and Insights | October 23, 2021

 San Diego State Stats and Trends

-- The Aztecs covered the spread in their only game when underdogs by 3.5 points or more.
+- In San Diego State's six games this season, it has four wins against the spread.

-- San Diego State's games this year have gone over the point total in 50% of its opportunities (three times in six games with a set point total).
+- The Aztecs have been underdogs by 3.5 points or more once this season and covered the spread.

-- San Diego State is 4-2 against the spread and 6-0 overall when the team scores more than 16.3 points.
+- San Diego State is 4-2 against the spread and 6-0 overall in games when it scores more than 16.3 points.

-- San Diego State is 3-1 against the spread and 4-0 overall when the team churns out over 288.9 yards.
+- In games that San Diego State churns out over 288.9 yards, the team is 3-1 against the spread and 4-0 overall.

-- The Aztecs have seven giveaways this season, while the Falcons have 11 takeaways .
+- The Aztecs have turned the ball over seven times, four fewer times than the Falcons have forced turnovers (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.